The Circle of Chaos

 System:

 The Player spends 2 points of Energy/Blood and makes a successful roll.
-The Player then must roll against each individual Target within a full 20x20 radius (chat range) for those whom the Storyteller decides can hear the Vampire's voice.
+The Storyteller decides how many Targets can hear the Vampire's voice.
+Those Targets must then make a roll to resist.

-If the Target's modified roll is higher than he Player's modified roll, they escape the affects of this power and do not realize that any influence was attempted on them.
+If the Target's modified roll is higher than the Malkavian Player's modified roll, they escape the affects of this power and do not realize that any influence was attempted on them.

 The Vampire's Player individually challenges each person in turn with a roll modified by his Willpower, Mental Attack and Occult.
 Each Target's roll is modified by their Willpower, Mental Defense and Mental Skill.